willitscale/oaigatewayrelay/README.md

 OAI Gateway Relay
 ===============

-Websocket Server for monitoring and managing Inter-Tel/Mitel PBX Phone systems using the OAI Toolkit.
+Web Socket Server for monitoring and managing Inter-Tel/Mitel PBX Phone systems using the OAI Toolkit.

 This is written for version 8 and above of the toolkit with minor legacy support for older versions.